hermit-os/hermit-rs/README.md

 The repository contains following directories and submodules:

-1. _demo_ is a small demo applications based on data-parallelism library [Rayon](https://github.com/rayon-rs/rayon)
+1. _demo_ is a small demo application based on the data-parallelism library [Rayon](https://github.com/rayon-rs/rayon)
 2. _hermit-abi_ contains the platform APIs and builds the interface between library operating system and the application
 3. _hermit-sys_ contains a crate to automate the build process of the library operating systems
 4. _libhermit-rs_ is the kernel itself